freem/HB5Tool/README.md

 ## Legal Notes

-I'm not afffiliated with Accolade, MindSpan, the MLBPA, the MLB, or whoever currently owns the HardBall license.
+I'm not affiliated with Accolade, MindSpan, the MLBPA, the MLB, or whoever currently owns the HardBall license.

 This tool is provided for informational and educational purposes.